Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT

 \textbf{Experiments.} For unsupervised translation, we train a randomly initialized \textsc{unmt} model for each language pair as a first baseline.
 As a transfer learning baseline, we use \textsc{xlm} \cite{lample2019cross}, trained on the two languages and transferred to a \textsc{unmt} model.
 The \textsc{unmt} models are trained using monolingual data.

-For supervised translation, \textsc{nmt} training is performed using only parallel corpora, without back-translation of monolingual data.
+For supervised translation, \textsc{nmt} training is performed using only parallel corpora, without offline back-translation of monolingual data.
 The first baseline is a randomly initialized \textsc{nmt} system.
 The second baseline is an \textsc{nmt} model initialized with \textsc{xlm}.
 We compare them to our proposed approach, \textsc{re-lm}.
-Both \textsc{xlm} and \textsc{re-lm} are pretrained on the monolingual corpora of the two languages of interest.

-In the analysis, we investigate adding adapters \cite{rebuffi18} after each self-attention and each feed-forward layer of the pretrained monolingual \textsc{lm}.
-We add adapters of hidden size $256$.
+Both \textsc{xlm} and \textsc{re-lm} are trained on the monolingual corpora of both languages of interest.
+In the analysis, we add adapters \cite{rebuffi18} of hidden size $256$ after each self-attention and each feed-forward layer of the pretrained monolingual \textsc{lm}.
 We freeze the parameters of the pretrained \textsc{lm} and fine-tune only the adapters and the embedding layer.